smithc36-tcd/hpc-group/assignment_two/report.md

 Exercise 2 - STREAM benchmark and the importance of threads
 =========================================================================

-**Run the STREAM benchmark five times and record the average bandwidth values and its standard deviation for the copy kernel.
+**1. Run the STREAM benchmark five times and record the average bandwidth values and its standard deviation for the copy kernel.
 Prepare a plot (with error bars) comparing the bandwidth using 1,32,64, and 128 threads.**

 |                  | 1        | 2        | 3        | 4        | 5       | average       | standard deviation      |
 |------------------|----------|----------|----------|----------|----------|----------|----------|